- Driver Weight

 - Fuel Stops

-- No more than 4 karts may be in the fuel station at any one time.
+- There is a MAX of 4 karts may be in the fuel station at any one time.

 - Recommended fuel window is between 2 hrs and 2 hrs 45 min of race time.